cortex-js/compute-engine/src/docs/reference-collections.md

 ["Range", 1, 10]
 ```

-Collection operations such as `IsEmpty`, `Extract`, `IndexOf` can be applied to any
+Collections operations such as `IsEmpty`, `Extract`, `IndexOf` can be applied to
-collection types.
+any collection types.

 {% latex "\\lbrack 2, 5, 7 \\rbrack_{2}" %}

 ```json example
 ["Extract", ["List", 2, 5, 7], 2]

 // ➔ ["List", 5]
 ```